You love your dog, but sometimes your furry friend exhibits less than desirable habits and behaviors.

 Nervous Behavior

-If your dog is digging a lot and scratching, it could be a sign your dog is under stress or is feeling anxious.
-Anxiety can be at the root of a lot of problem behavior in dogs.
+If your dog is digging and scratching a lot, it could be a sign your dog is feeling anxious or stressed.
+Just like humans, dogs can experience a range of emotions, including fear and worry.

 Safety Check